jkhaykin/mens-team/README.md

-# Waypoint GitHub Pages Site
+# Manifest GitHub Pages Site

-A simple HTML/CSS/JS website for the Waypoint men's team that can be hosted on GitHub Pages.
+A simple HTML/CSS/JS website for the Manifest men's team that can be hosted on GitHub Pages.

 ## Features